-What is it?
+What is Gardnerella?

-Gardnerella is a bacterial infection.
-It is often associated with Bacterial Vaginosis.
+Gardnerella is a bacterial infection, often associated with Bacterial Vaginosis (BV).
 It is a very common cause of vaginal infection (vaginitis).
-Bacterial Vaginosis is the result of bacterial overgrowth (making it different from thrush/ candida which is caused by a yeast.
+Bacterial Vaginosis is the result of bacterial overgrowth, making it different from thrush (candida) which is caused by a yeast.

 Did you know? …